corintai/corint-decision/docs/CONTEXT_GUIDE.md

 ├─ Is it loaded from environment variables/config files?
 │  └─ Yes → env
 │
+├─ Is it the output of a ruleset/pipeline execution (signal, decision, etc.)?
+│  └─ Yes → results
+│
 ├─ Is it computed result based on existing data?
 │  │
 │  ├─ Simple calculation (arithmetic, string concat)?